dalbiter/dalbiter/README.md

 - 👋 Hi, I’m @dalbiter
-- 👀 I’m interested in ...
+- 👀 I’m interested in all things computer science.
+I am willing to branch out and learn anything if it is interesting
 - 🌱 I’m currently learning JavaScript, Node, React, Python, Flask, PostgreSQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun projects that make life better or easier for people.
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love Formula 1.
 I enjoy paddleboarding, sailing, and anything on or under the water.
 I like to train calisthenics and recently started indoor rock climbing.
 Keep an eye out for personal software projects related to these activites.